-Being competitive in today’s evolving order picking environment whether you require an ecommerce multichannel order fulfillment system, a manufacturer doing kitting, a warehouse doing order picking or a retail store chain doing distribution to your stores, gaining an edge with a high efficiency, lower cost fast ROI material handling and integrated systems is imperative.
+Being competitive in today’s evolving order picking environment whether you require an e-commerce multichannel order fulfillment system, a manufacturer doing kitting, a warehouse doing order picking or a retail store chain doing distribution to your stores, gaining an edge with high efficiency, lower-cost fast ROI material handling and integrated systems is imperative.
 Today competitiveness is backing up good research and development with reductions in the cost of doing business.
 The two largest costs in both industry and facility are labor and space.
-Space is the physicality necessary to manage, distribute and manufacture a product or service.
+Space is the physicality necessary to manage, distribute, and manufacture a product or service.

 Most often, labor takes a considerable amount of cost for a business because it is most challenging to control and effectively manage.
-Through minimizing specific elements like training or health insurance, there is reduced risk of output, quality and marketing time.
+By minimizing specific elements like training or health insurance, there is reduced risk of output, quality, and marketing time.
 A quick solution to the reduction of space and labor costs has commonly been to establish offshore operations.

 By conducting a space and labor survey, manufacturers, warehouse and distribution operations, medical supply, and other business organizations can quickly gain insights into space and labor dynamics and how they influence profitability.
 A survey allows an organization to find the processes best suited to optimization, which translates into the competitive advantages required to excel in today’s global economy.

 Successful businesses realize the intrinsic benefits with which space provides, where opportunity is converted into an opportunity.
 Consolidation and optimization can be an effective solution for excessive space for example.
 Is it possible for multiple departments or facilities that carry spare components for manufacturing, retail, customer service, maintenance, customer walk-ups, mail order, or e-commerce facilities to be consolidated?
 Combining operations, specifically non-value set-ups such as storage, reduces inventory but also adds space for more value-added operations.
 In these cases, entire facilities can be removed from operations.